Alaska Black Bear Hunts

 Alaska Private Guide Service Black Bear Hunting

-Alaska Black Bear Hunt Information
+Alaska Guided Black Bear Hunts

-Did you know?
-BIG ALASKAN BLACK BEARS go into the RUT in spring?
-They do!
-During our season, and we know how to hunt them.
-I target male black bears, leaving the females to draw in more big boars.
+Alaska black bears go into the RUT in spring, during our season, and we know how to hunt them.
 Don't say hunting with bait isn't sporting, challenging and fun until you hunt with us!
 When bears come in, they walk on bear trails and are virtually silent.
 "Black Ghost of the Forest" is a nick name well deserved.
 Black bears come from any direction, including from behind you; often they're close, really close.
 Now think about being in a natural ground blind 10 feet away from a big bear!
 The maximum adrenaline rush!
 You must be mentally prepared.
 This hunt is ideal for the individual black bear hunter, family hunt, or group of hunting buddies.
 I have had excellent success with two hunters and one guide frequently taking two black bears in one night.
-We field prep the trophies (skin, flesh, take out paws, turn lips and ears and salt the hide dry.
-The taxidermist should give you a break).
+We field prep the trophies; skin, flesh, take out paws, turn lips and ears and salt the hide dry.
+The taxidermist should give you a break.
 We salvage the meat and hang it in game bags.
 Upon your return to Fairbanks, the hide and skull are sealed by Fish and Game and you can take them with you.
 If needed, we will ship your trophies to you or your taxidermist C.O.D.
 A full service meat processor is also available and he can ship your processed game to you.
-You can take the meat with you as baggage by placing in in a rubber made tote or fish box.
-Spring Alaskan Black Bear is good eating; we recommend you take it with you; we accept and distribute anything you cannot take with you. -- top
+You can take the meat with you as baggage by placing it in a �Rubber Made� tote or fish box.
+Spring Alaskan Black Bear is good eating; we recommend you take it with you; we accept and donate in Fairbans any unwanted meat. -- top

 Benefits of Alaska Black Bear Hunts with APGS